achyutjoshi/Flight-Prices-Scapper/README.md

 I hosted this on a free Azure Ubuntu instance and used cronjob to schedule the data collection.

-To read about it more, visit - achyutjoshi.github.io
+To read more about it, visit - achyutjoshi.github.io